mdurmus/professor/readme.md

 ## Site Owner Goals:

-As the owner of the application, our main goals include increasing user engagement.
-To achieve this, we aim to encourage users to participate in quizzes regularly and ensure they spend more time within the application.
-Simultaneously, we plan to enhance interaction among users by fostering a community, thus building a stronger user base.

-Furthermore, we aspire to broaden our user base by focusing on expanding the visibility of our application, reaching a wider audience.
-In this regard, we emphasize marketing and promotional activities, aiming to establish an effective presence on social media and other platforms.
-The long-term goals also involve merging education and entertainment, allowing users to learn while having fun.
+- **Increase User Engagement:**
+  - Encourage regular participation in quizzes.
+  - Ensure users spend more time within the application.

+- **Foster Community Interaction:**
+  - Build a sense of community among users.
+  - Strengthen the user base through increased interaction.

+- **Expand User Base:**
+  - Broaden visibility to reach a wider audience.
+  - Implement marketing and promotional activities.
+  - Establish a presence on various platforms.

+- **Merge Education and Entertainment:**
+  - Create an environment where users can learn while having fun.

+These goals collectively aim to enhance the overall user experience and contribute to the long-term success of the Professor application.